NeuroWinter/neurowinter.github.io/_posts/2026-06-23-a-weekend-in-the-wool.md

 - **Cashout** — points become vouchers become cash, resold on Xianyu or Pinduoduo, or lottery wins paid straight out to Alipay.

-The whole thing is really just one pipeline: scripts -> Qinglong runs them on a schedule -> they hammer the target apps -> points and coupons -> resold or cashed out -> a WXPusher notification pings the operator to say the money landed.
+The whole thing is really just one pipeline: the scripts -> Qinglong runs them on a schedule -> they hammer the target apps -> points and coupons -> resold or cashed out -> a WXPusher notification pings the operator to say the money landed.
 Distribution sits over the top of all of it: GitHub, Telegram, QQ groups, and a marketplace at script.345yun.cn.

 And here's the bit that made me really worried, and realised that this really